Banker defections pose challenge for Credit Suisse's Thiam

 Since his departure, however, others have pounced and while job-hopping is common in the private banking sector, the exit of senior managers adds to the pressure on Thiam, who has to deal with tough market conditions and continue to manage costs after seeing through a three-year restructuring period.

 Recent losses include a Dubai-based senior private banker who is expected to take at least three team members to a rival, and a Hong Kong-based China banker who will be taking along a dozen of his colleagues at Credit Suisse to a European peer next month, people with knowledge of the matter said.

-Another senior banker, who managed about 700 million Swiss francs (£570.06 million) of client assets in Portugal and Brazil, left last week and will be joining a rival towards the end of this year, one of the people said.
+Another senior banker, who managed about 700 million Swiss francs ($701 million) of client assets in Portugal and Brazil, left last week and will be joining a rival toward the end of this year, one of the people said.

 Britain's Barclays and Julius Baer hired a total of 14 bankers from Credit Suisse's International Wealth Management business, they announced last month.